viveknair/findings/README.md

 >  Evolution is just RL with survival as the reward function.

-> I'm no VIP.
+> Robin: I'm no VIP.
 I'm not even an IP.
 I'm just a lowly little P sitting out here in the gutter.
+> Lily: I'll take a P in the gutter over Julia Roberts any day.

 > As I am about to enter the ranks of those who disobey / ever more brightly shines / the moon of the summer night.